Logmanager with High Availability

 Communication scheme - unavailable Logmanager master server

-In the menu Network ‣ IP addresses add same virtual IP address for both Logmanager servers.
+add the same virtual IP address for both Logmanager servers.

 IP address master server settings